AP-DAVID/uber-mobile/README.md

 - `src/components`: Contains reusable components used throughout the app.
 - `src/screens`: Contains the different screens of the Uber mobile app (e.g., Home, Profile, Ride Details).

-Feel free to explore the codebase and make any necessary modifications to suit your needs.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.